JacksonBurns/fastprop/paper/paper.md

 This places the `fastprop` framework ahead of previous learned representation approaches but still trailing UniMol.
 This is not completely unexpected since UniMol encodes 3D information from the dataset whereas Chemprop and `fastprop` use only 2D.
 Future work could evaluate the use of 3D-based descriptors to improve `fastprop` performance in the same manner that UniMol has with LRs.
+All methods are better than a purely linear model trained on the molecular descriptors, which manages only a 0.0095 $\pm$ 0.0006 MAE.
 <!--
 [07/26/2024 12:29:08 PM fastprop.descriptors] INFO: Descriptor calculation complete, elapsed time: 0:47:15.814133
 [07/26/2024 12:42:22 PM fastprop.cli.train] INFO: Displaying validation results: